sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 When using a pathlist for search, we load all signatures into memory at the start in order to generate a manifest.
-To avoid memory issues, the signatures are not kept in memory, but instead re-loaded as described below for each command (see: Notes on concurrency and efficiency).
+To avoid memory issues, the signatures are not kept in memory, but instead re-loaded as described below for each command (see: Notes on performance, concurrency and efficiency at the bottom).
 This makes using pathlists less efficient than `zip` files.

 ## Running the commands